Oil and gas are giving way to business and tourism in the Middle East helicopter market.

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Rising Helicopter Activity in the Gulf, the Persian Gulf".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Rising Helicopter Activity in the Gulf, the Persian Gulf".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.